errbit/errbit/README.md

  * MongoDB 2.2.0 or higher

 Errbit uses Ruby 2.0.0 as a default.
 However, it is compatible with Ruby 1.9.3 and above.
-To use a different version of ruby, override the `RUBY_VERSION` constant with the version you are using.

 Installation
 ------------